 In one study, Yale University researchers used puppets to determine whether babies were inherently altruistic.
 In the experiment, babies watched a short play in which a puppet was attempting to climb up a hill.
 Then two other puppets would join in to either help or hinder the puppet in its task.
-Afterwards, when given the choice between the helper and the hinderer puppets, the babies were much more likely to choose the helper.
+Afterward, when given the choice between the helper and the hinderer puppets, the babies were much more likely to choose the helper.

 Tom Stafford, who wrote about the study for BBC, suggests this behavior demonstrates that humans are wired to be good, at least in the beginning of their lives:

-“The way to make sense of this result is if infants, with their pre-cultural brains had expectations about how people should act.
+“The way to make sense of this result is if infants, with their pre-cultural brains, had expectations about how people should act.
 Not only do they interpret the movement of the shapes as resulting from motivations, but they prefer helping motivations over hindering ones.”

-Dr. Bobbi Wegner, a clinical psychologist and teaching fellow at Harvard University, agrees.
+Bobbi Wegner, a clinical psychologist and teaching fellow at Harvard University, agrees.
 She says, “There are no such things as bad babies.”
 At our core, she argues, “we all have a true self that is kind, compassionate, caring, curious and calm.”

 Again, instead of labeling people as good or bad, Keltner calls for a redefining of self-interest.

-Still, acting good and being good are not one in the same, according to Mary Beth Somich, a North Carolina-based psychotherapist.
+Still, acting good and being good are not one and the same, according to Mary Beth Somich, a North Carolina-based psychotherapist.
 She points to our “social media-centered culture” which encourages us to act in ‘good’ ways in order to receive positive reinforcement from others rather than acting altruistically for a true intrinsic reward.”